strimzi/strimzi-kafka-operator/design/manual-authn-and-authz/AUTHENTICATION.md

 Any application which wants to connect using the TLS client authentication has to mount the new `user1` `Secret`.
 It also has to mount the `<cluster-name>-cluster-ca-cert` `Secret` which contains the public key of the CA which was used to sign the broker server certificates.
-This is required to verify the identity od the Kafka brokers.
+This is required to verify the identity of the Kafka brokers.
 The `Secrets` can be mounted into the `Pods` either as environment variables or as volumes.
 For more details how to mount it visit [Kubernetes documentation](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/).

-Once you have the certificates inside the pod, you have to convert tham from the PEM format into PKCS12 or Java Kaystore formats so that they can be used inside Java applications.
+Once you have the certificates inside the pod, you have to convert tham from the PEM format into PKCS12 or Java Keystore formats so that they can be used inside Java applications.
 That can be donw using the following two commands:

 ```